- Solutions By Use

 That’s why Prophia is stepping in to bring some ease into the process of portfolio management.
 With a powerful machine learning model, this AI-powered tool digitizes lease documents quickly and accurately saving CRE professionals time when it comes to due diligence, lease abstraction, and property management.
 This efficiency has also helped many of our own clients with office space reduce costs and discover unrealized weaknesses and opportunities in their portfolios as we all continue to trudge through uncertainty in the market.

 Commercial real estate is a slow-moving industry capable of shaking the ground.
 That is to say, the future of office real estate markets will affect industries beyond CRE.
 Some markets may experience a rebound here or there as landlords and tenants adopt more flexible lease agreements, or the shift to work from home may cause many offices to remain unused, prompting firms to sell or convert their office assets.
 Whatever the future of this specific property class may hold, experts will continue to offer their predictions, ever-aware of the unpredictable.

-Hannah is Prophia's Content Marketing Manager and a seasoned marketer.
+Hannah is Prophia's Content Marketing Manager and a seasoned B2B and B2C marketer.
 Her career began in eCommerce consulting with a focus on code testing.
 This technical expertise transferred seamlessly to SEO and she started working agency-side as an SEO and Content Strategist.
-Today, her home is Prophia, and she puts her...
+Today, her home is Prophia, and she puts...